Mike Tyson: Diet

 Tyson also revealed that he is no longer vegan, stating, "I was a vegan for four years but not anymore.
 I eat chicken every now and then.
 I should be a vegan.
 [No red meat] at all, no way!
 I would be very sick if I ate red meat.
 That's probably why I was so crazy before."

+Political views

 In 2015, Tyson announced that he was supporting Donald Trump's presidential candidacy.